neithernut/dr.w.falls/doc/design/ServerClient.md

 As phase transitions are driven by those transition messages, we won't need to duplicate the transition logic from the game control task.
-And centralizing that logic in one objective of the game control task.
+And centralizing that logic is one objective of the game control task.
 However, we'll split the logic into phase-specific functions just as we split the logic among phase-specific control functions in the central task.
 Each of those functions will take as input the contents of a transition message initiating the phase and return